MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M04_L04_Configure_and_Validate_Permissions.md

 1. Select to **Run** the pipeline, and then click on **Run** again.

-1. Verify that the build jobs is running on the **eShopOnWebSelfAgent** agent.
+1. Verify that the build jobs is running on the **eShopOnWebSelfAgent** agent and it completes successfully.

-> [!NOTE]
-> The should be able to run the pipeline successfully.

 #### Task 3: Configure the CD pipeline and validate permissions